 Loretto at the UN

 Loretto’s UN NGO Representative, Co-member Beth Blissman, brings a background in higher education community engagement and has served as one of the Loretto Earth Network coordinators since 2000.
-A Loretto Volunteer serves alongside her as her intern.
+There is also the opportunity for a second-year Loretto Volunteer to serve alongside her as her intern.

 Loretto is active on several NGO committees, including the following: